AromaWeb is Your Source for Extensive Essential Oil and Aromatherapy Information

 The issuance by the FDA of these warning letters is an indication that the FDA will likely monitor companies selling essential oils much more closely.
 This is advantageous for the consumer, however, it also poses a number of challenges when shopping for essential oils.

-Many essential oil retailers/vendors/suppliers are highly knowledgeable, educated and experienced in the use of essential oils.
+Many essential oil retailers, vendors and suppliers are highly knowledgeable, educated and experienced in the use of essential oils.
 They take great reward in trying to honestly help others select the essential oil(s) most suitable for them.
 Until recently, it's been common practice for essential oil vendors to describe the benefits and therapeutic applications of each essential oil offered for sale.
 With reputable sellers, providing detailed essential oil descriptions that include therapeutic applications is advantageous for both the seller and consumer.

-However, the significant and serious problem arises when an unethical or uninformed seller of essential oils makes false or unsafe claims regarding the usage of essential oils.
-These sellers can cheat consumers out of countless dollars.
+However, the significant and serious problem arises when an unethical or uninformed distributor or seller of essential oils makes false or unsafe claims regarding the usage of essential oils.
+These types of sellers can cheat consumers out of countless dollars.
 More seriously, such sellers can cause significant harm to their customers.

 Aromatherapy products are generally classified as a cosmetic, a drug or both by the FDA.
 According to the FDA, "Under the law, drugs must meet requirements such as FDA approval for safety and effectiveness before they go on the market. " The FDA also states "If a product is intended for a therapeutic use, such as treating or preventing disease, or to affect the structure or function of the body, it’s a drug.
 For example, claims that a product will relieve colic, ease pain, relax muscles, treat depression or anxiety, or help you sleep are drug claims."

 We as consumers expect the sellers and manufacturers that we purchase from to be able to provide all (or at least enough) information for us to be able to effectively understand and safely use the product that we purchase without having to first take an elaborate course or read through one or more extensive books.
 [Technically, however, we all should educate ourselves about the products that we purchase through multiple sources.
 Whether we are buying the newest smartphone, a new child car seat or essential oils, we should make it a habit to verify all seller claims.
-The internet makes this much easier than it was previously, but the point remains that customers expect sellers to provide detailed information regarding the products that they sell.]
+The point remains, however, that customers expect sellers to provide detailed information regarding the products that they sell.]

 With that mentality, it is understandable that many customers have expected (and even demanded) that essential oil sellers provide accurate and detailed information regarding the therapeutic applications for each essential oil they sell.
-For years after establishing AromaWeb, I, too, was ignorant and confused about FDA regulations (and still have much to learn about the minute details in acceptable language).
+For years after establishing AromaWeb, I, too, was ignorant and confused about FDA regulations (and still have much to learn).

 A number of essential oil companies attempted to provide accurate and well researched information regarding the properties and actions of essential oils based on scientific studies and widely supported anecdotal evidence supported by experts, educators and authors in the holistic aromatherapy industry.
 However, when sellers include this information, it can lead to their oils being classified as drugs by the FDA.